Name and Objectives

 e) Retired members of groups a, c and d are also eligible for full membership.

 4) Honorary membership may be awarded to any person who has rendered outstanding service to the Association, or as a special mark of privilege.
-Honorary members are not required to subscribe to the Association, and may not vote.
+Honorary members are not required to pay a subscription fee and may not vote.

 5) Associate membership is available to domestic partners and relicts of full members.
 They pay a reduced subscription and may not vote.